MarshDeer/neocities/pages/writing/wishlist.md

 - $???? | Deer plushies or deer paraphernalia in general
 - $???? | Help buying a 2 bedroom apartment

-### Fashion

-Look, I appreciate the intention, I really do!
-But I would prefer if you didn't gift me clothes without first asking me about the specific item you are planning on buying, and even then there's a huge chance I'll say no: I'm very uncomfortable about the mere idea of participating in fast fashion, be it via buying new cheap shitty clothes or via participating in the environmental catastrophe created by imported secondhand clothes.
-I am happy with my current wardrobe, and I don't need anything beyond the items below.

-- $50 | Size 40 (EU) Doctor Martens leather boots (non-vegan leather)

 ### Art

 - $00 | Draw my fursona!
 Especially if you don't know how to draw!